Radinax/React-Personal-Blog-Gatsby/src/pages/11-react-router/index.md

 ## Installing dependencies

-For an alredy created project:
+For an already created project:

     yarn add yarn add react-router-dom

 ## Project structure

-We're gonna do a ducks pattern here as its the recomended way of doing Redux
+We're gonna do a ducks pattern here as it's the recomended way of doing Redux

 - src
     - api